 Sweat is gross but key to summer cycling survival.
 What do cyclists need to replenish lost minerals after a sweaty ride?

 A recent cycling road trip afforded me some insights into traveling and touring with a bike, plus a few bits of wisdom about everyday life...

 If you are one of those folks that has a cycling enthusiast for a significant other; this article is for you!

 The following tips (or rather: must haves) will prevent you from becoming severely inconvenienced ...

 One day I woke up and realized that I had become what is known in the cycling world as a ‘Sprinter’.
 “Surprise!”
 Did the magic cycle fairy visit me the night before and sprinkle ‘sprint dust’ on my quads?
 No, sorry to dampen any dreams there.
 This did not occur by focused design or conscious training on my part either.
 By the time it dawned upon me that I had unintentionally achieved something quite good – I then had to figure out how it happened.

 Contrary to the popular norm, I ride my bike completely without electronics.
 This shocking state of affairs is the product of a happy accident - much like most genuine breakthroughs in mankind's history...
 Only much, much less significant.
 I tend to raise eyebrows on the rare occasions when I ask: "How many miles have we done?"
 Or, to the bewilderment of all - I have no idea what my mph average is; I just ride my bike.

-No, we don’t yoga and cycle at the same time unless you are really talented.
-Regardless, cross training on and off the bike is excellent for your athletic well-being, but too much and the wrong kind can hurt your competitive cycling edge.
-The key here is understanding (a) your body and (b) what workouts are best to help, not hinder, your cycling performance.
+Cross training on and off the bike is excellent for your athletic well-being, but too much and the wrong kind can hurt your competitive cycling edge.
+I found, and fell in love with, Yoga.
+Here are some tips how a regular yoga practice can help your cycling performance.